 What Experts Used to Say You Should Do to Fight the “Latte Factor”

 When David Bach’s book came out, all those O.G. money experts came out in droves telling people that the only way to stop this mindless consumerism was to stop cold turkey.
 No more daily coffees, we all needed to stop spending on “luxuries” and instead focus all our efforts on paying down debt and living as frugally as possible.

 This may sound a bit extreme, but this is exactly the type of messaging I remember getting from TV and the news in the early 2000s.
-You know how that messaging made me feel?
+Do you know how that messaging made me feel?
 Not good, I’ll tell you that.
-For the 3.5 years I lived in Vancouver before moving to Toronto, I only allowed myself to buy one coffee every two weeks on payday as a treat.
+For the 3.5 years, I lived in Vancouver before moving to Toronto, I only allowed myself to buy one coffee every two weeks on payday as a treat.
 Anything outside of that, I felt extreme guilt about.

 Buying a Coffee Isn’t Really About Buying a Coffee

 Fast-forward to 2 years ago and my coffee buying strategy took a major turn.
 Instead of feeling ashamed for buying a coffee once every two weeks, I was buying a coffee almost every day when working my corporate job in downtown Toronto.
 Instead, I felt like I deserved it.
 I didn’t feel shame, I felt entitled to do whatever I wanted with my money.

 You see, for so many years I deprived myself.
 And what happens when you deprive yourself for too long?
 You binge!